 Mercedes-Benz R-Class had a problem with one of the low beams not working.
-The owner installed a new light bulb, but that didn’t fix the problem.
+The owner installed a new light bulb, which didn’t fix the problem.

-Upon further diagnostics, we found that the headlight fuse kept blowing when you either turned on the ignition or turned on the headlight.
+Upon further diagnostics, we found that the headlight fuse kept blowing when you turned on the ignition or the headlight.
 Since most Mercedes vehicles have auto lights, the fuse will blow as the lights turn on automatically.

 The problem can be the wires inside the headlight assembly.
 The wires may overheat.
 Eventually, the insulation cranks and comes off.

-The problem is that these wires get too hot, which is partly why the insulation gets damaged.
+The problem is that these wires get too hot, partly because the insulation gets damaged.

 Once the wires are exposed, they are short, which causes the headlight fuse to keep blowing.

 A temporary solution is to insulate the wires.
 While this may work, it is not the ideal solution.

 Ideally, you want to replace the wire harness, which requires removing the headlight unit and may even require removing the lens from the headlight.

 If you have problems with your Mercedes-Benz headlight not working after replacing the bulb, check the connector to the headlight assembly.